scerioli/Global-Preferences-Survey/Article/Article.md

 2. The single preferences are not correlated with GDI (or with GEI) but only with economic development

 3. In fact, the whole assumption is that economic development is causing gender equality, but it is true the contrary.
 There is a causal correlation, and not taking this into account (and the fact that the two indicators are intertwined) is wrong and should be corrected only by controlling the two variables.

+From this, one could therefore assume that the economic development is the country-level indicator associated with higher changes in gender differences, rather than the gender development of a country.
+From such a simple analysis is therefore not possible to extract any information regarding the reason for higher gender differences in more economically developed countries.
+We can only see that, for countries with similar economics, those differences don't exist regardless of how gender developed that countries are.
+The reason behind the differences might be related to purely economical conditions, that would also make sense since the gender differences here studied are "economical preferences".
+Can it be that the differences arise where the economic is more developed because of marketing reasons?
+After all, all the economics here analysed are based on capitalistic systems, meaning that the bigger the economic, the bigger the market.
+It is an interesting hypothesis that would require further analysis.

 <!--
 - The correlations of the GDI and the gender differences at the single preference level differ quite a lot from the ones obtained using the Gender Equality Index (see Table 1).
 Half of the gender difference preferences are not correlated significantly anymore to the gender indicator, in one case the correlation is a half of the original one, in another case it starts to be significant (while in the original it wasn't).
 Only for the "altruism" we see the same behavior.
 This leads to questioning the stability of the measures performed using the Gender Equality Index, because it strongly depends on the way this indicator is built, making it hard for the researchers to claim which ones could be the best for the study that one wants to address;